FlowFuse/website/src/handbook/company/security/incident-response.md

 This policy covers all information security or data privacy events or incidents.

+## External Vulnerability Disclosures

+This policy relates to how we deal with security issues internally.
+For information on how to report potential vulnerabilities in the FlowForge platform and associated components from outside the company, please refer to our [Vulnerability Reporting policy](../../development/security.md).

 ## Incident and Event Definitions

 A **security event** is an observable occurrence relevant to the confidentiality,